Last Updated on November 19, 2021 by melissanreynolds

 - Ibuprofen or paracetamol (Acetaminophen) for headaches or low level pain that breaks through.

 - A muscle relaxant for spasms in the neck or back – the frequency of these has decreased since I began LDN.
+This you need to work with your doctor on.

 OTHER PAIN RELIEF OPTIONS: